Biography of J.R.R. Tolkien

-1919: Works as a freelance tutor in Oxford.
+1919: He works as a freelance tutor in Oxford.

-1920: J.R.R.
-Tolkien becomes Reader in English Language at Leeds University.
+1920: Tolkien becomes Reader in English Language at Leeds University.
 Birth of his second son Michael.

 1924: He becomes Professor of English Language at Leeds University.
 Birth of third son Christopher.

 1925: He is elected Professor of Anglo-Saxon at Oxford University.

 1926: He begins a friendship with C.S.
 Lewis.

-1929: Birth of first daughter Priscilla.
-Works as a school certificate examiner and external examiner for other universities in order to earn enough money to support his family.
+1929: Birth of his first daughter Priscilla.
+He works as a school certificate examiner and external examiner for other universities in order to earn enough money to support his family.

-1936: Delivers his lecture on “Beowolf: The Monsters and the Critics”.
-Completes “The Hobbit” at C.S.
+1936: He delivers his lecture on “Beowolf: The Monsters and the Critics”.
+He completes “The Hobbit” at C.S.
 Lewis’s prompting.
 It was originally based on stories told to his children.
-Submits the manuscript to the publisher Stanley Unwin whose ten year old son Rayner thought it fit for publication.
+He submits the manuscript to the publisher Stanley Unwin whose ten year old son Rayner thought it fit for publication.

-1937: J.R.R.
-Tolkien is asked to write a sequel to “The Hobbit” and begins what was later to become “The Lord of the Rings”.
+1937: Tolkien is asked to write a sequel to “The Hobbit” and begins what was later to become “The Lord of the Rings”.

-1939: Delivers his lecture on “Fairy Stories”.
-Works throughout the years of the Second World War on “The Lord of the Rings”.
+1939: He delivers his lecture on “Fairy Stories”.
+He works throughout the years of the Second World War on “The Lord of the Rings”.

-1945: Elected Merton Professor of English Language and Literature at Oxford University.
+1945: He is elected Merton Professor of English Language and Literature at Oxford University.

-1947: First draft of “The Lord of the Rings” sent to publishers.
+1947: The first draft of “The Lord of the Rings” is sent to the publishers.

 1948: The final draft is completed.

 1949: Meetings of “The Inklings” continue on Monday or Tuesday lunchtimes in the “Rabbit Room” at the back of the Eagle and Child pub in Oxford.
 C.S.
 Lewis and Tolkien were amongst the regular attendees where their works were read aloud.

 1959: Tolkien retires from academic life.

-1965: Becomes a cult figure with the publication of the paperback version of “The Lord of the Rings” in the United States, a status which he disliked intensely.
+1965: He becomes a cult figure with the publication of the paperback version of “The Lord of the Rings” in the United States, a status which he disliked intensely.

 1968: He moves to Poole in Dorset.